 Stocks & ETFs

 Vanguard offers shares of many of the Fortune 500 companies meaning that you can easily build a portfolio from one of the strongest pools of companies available for investors.
-The 100’s of ETFs available on the platform mean that users can diversify their portfolios because ETFs are a god tool for diversifying your funds.
+The 100’s of ETFs available on the platform mean that users can diversify their portfolios because ETFs are a good tool for diversifying your funds.

 Bonds & Mutual Funds

 Vanguard offers more than 13,400 bond types with corporate bonds, government bonds & treasury bonds.
 The broker is like a Costco for bonds where you can find anything you want.
 Bonds are often a good source of hedging against risk especially in volatile times like today hence, Vanguard provides you with a good way to do so.
+You can also find many of the US Government bonds to invest in.
+Government bonds can always help in diversifying risky portfolios.
+This is something that can really help individuals who want to invest in risky assets aswell because they can always invest in bonds to hedge risk.

 Vanguard Asset Classes Score: 6/10